kevinmichaelchen/cedar-learning/docs/README.md

 ## The Org Units

 We'll start with the organizational units.
-These are the confederations, ministrie, departments, and schools that encompass the entire organizational ontology.
+These are the confederations, ministries, departments, and schools that encompass the entire organizational ontology.

 ![org-units](./1-org-units.svg)